 This normally applies to residents of Estonia who will be employed by your company immediately.
 Otherwise, let your accountant handle employee registration with the tax office.

+Unicount will sign only after the online order for the contact person has been made and paid for.
 As a service provider, Unicount would also check your application for free before signing to make sure that everything is correct.

 When all the necessary signatures are given you can proceed by clicking "Next".

-This is the last view where you can download the signed petition .asice file and find the necessary payment details.
-Unless you have Swedbank, SEB, LHV, or Luminor account in Estonia you would need to click on the text "Payment of the state fee at a bank branch or via an Internet Bank" to find payment details.
+If you cannot pay by card click on "Payment of the state fee at a bank branch or via an Internet Bank" to find payment details.

 IBAN payment details pop up in a window and you can copy these to your financial institution's online banking for making the payment.
 You can choose any bank on the list, Estonian Ministry of Finance bank accounts are in all four major banks in Estonia.
 Always use the reference number if your financial institution has that field available when making a payment.

 Please download a document with your payment details and keep it.
-You might need it when the payment has not been automatically reconciled by the reference number and therefore note linked to your application.
+You might need it when the payment has not been automatically reconciled by the reference number and therefore not linked to your application.
 Send it to info@rik.ee then with the quoting your company name, description of the payment, and reference number.

 It is important to copy the right payment reference number if your payment institution supports adding payment reference numbers (it is not the same as the payment description field).
 Reconciliation should take a few days when you are making a SEPA payment from Europe and more if it is a SWIFT from other parts of the World.
-Estonian Business Register does not accept card payments.

 Please note that making the bank transfer is not enough and you need to log in again to check if the payment has been registered on the state payment system.
 If your payment has been registered and linked to your application you can submit the application to the Business Register.
-Expediated process means that by the next working day your company should be registered.
+Expediated process means that by the next working day, your company should be registered.

 Did this answer your question?